emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 expiry                   : false
 ```

 > If the certificate information is not updated, you can wait for a while, the update of the license will be delayed.
-From the above output results, we can see that the content of the License has been updated, which means that the EMQX Enterprise Edition License has been updated successfully.
+From the above output results, we can see that the content of the License has been updated, which means that the EMQX Enterprise License has been updated successfully.

 :::
 ::::